Back

 2. Ability to send invites to clients registered in the app.

 After release, we test the project with our internal team to make sure everything works well in the production stage.
-We have met the 1200 hours time frame although we had to carry some features out of the initial scope.
-But we agreed with the client about it and could prove why these features should be realized separately.
+We have met the 1200-hour time frame although we had to carry some features out of the initial scope.
+However, we agreed with the client about it and could prove why these features should be realized separately.
 This project turned out to be a good ‘material’ for setting and improving our processes.

 Let’s start the fitness app development process today!